afinidata2019/afinidata_recommender/CONTRIBUTING.md

   * Indent using two spaces (soft tabs)
   * We follow PEP-8 loosely, periodically run a linter to ensure uniform code formatting.
   * This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
-  * And More, pull requests regarding this, contributing or documentation are also quite appreciated
+  * And More, pull requests regarding this, contributing or documentation are also quite appreciated.

-on behalf of **afini**'s team
+On behalf of **afini**'s team
 thanks again for your interest,

 Pedro, Data scientist @ Afinidata